 A.2.
 Compatibility Analysis: safety related issues

 A.2.1.1 This Annex contains all the “hazard log entries” that are referred to in A.1: collectively they describe all the safety related issues resulting from the compatibility analysis of the specifications, and the corresponding mitigations.

+A.2.1.2 This annex also contains the hazard log entry ETCS-H0106 (describing the issue spotted by the CR1335) dealing with the selection of Static Speed Profiles in relation to train categories.
+The CR1335 and the above hazard log entry are follow-ups of the CR342.
+The issue described in this hazard should have been present already in the BCA report 2014 as potential compatibility issue for the combination B2 trackside/B3 on-board.

-A.2.1.2 The entries here presented will be part of the version of document SUBSET-113 “ETCS Hazard Log” that is being prepared for inclusion, as Index 47, in the “List of supporting informative specifications” part of the TSI CCS Application Guide.
+A.2.1.3 The entries here presented will be part of the version of document SUBSET-113 “ETCS Hazard Log” that is being prepared for inclusion, as Index 47, in the “List of supporting informative specifications” part of the TSI CCS Application Guide.
 Since this version of SUBSET-113 is not available at the time of the release of the present report, the relevant extracts - that materialize the results of the BCA for the safety related items - are transferred here.